surasithaof/hello-rust/README.md

 # Hello Rust

-This project is a simple project to learn Rust programming fromt [Gist of Rust](https://gist.rs/)
+This project is a simple project to learn Rust programming